A Book from the Sky: Production

+The reasons for Xu Bing's making of the text are largely unknown and restricted to specific interviews.
+One stated intention was to "expose and criticise Cang Jie's crimes," in reference to the Han script becoming more cumbersome since its invention, and another that Xu Bing was after a "Classical goal."
+Cayley (2009) documents an interview with Xu Bing where he stated he intended to expose "the fact that Chinese literary culture is 討厭 tǎoyàn," which Cayley translates as "oppressively elaborated in a manner that is boring, tedious, something to avoid in favour of more pleasurable or valuable pursuits."

 The characters were carved into individual pieces of movable type made from pear wood, in a style slightly squatter than that of Song typefaces.
 Initially, Xu himself typeset sample pages, and took them for printing to a factory in the village of Hanying (韩营 (韓營)), in Caiyu township (采育).
 (This was one of the last remaining traditional printing factories in China, which after the Cultural Revolution mainly produced state-sponsored reprints of classical texts using pre-Revolution woodblocks.)
 Later, workers at the factory typeset the pages by referring to a "model book" prepared by Xu, which contained symbols such as ↓★○☒❖ that had been placed in a one-to-one correspondence with his 4,000 pseudo-Chinese characters.

+Attested characters

+Two of the characters were found by Charles Stone to coincide with attested Chinese characters; however, one of these, 𡦺, was itself a 9th-century "forgery" by Emperor Wuzong of Tang, used to test the scholar Wang Qi according to its Kangxi Dictionary entry.
+Since then, several more have been found, of which the following exist in Unihan: